 - Dialectic defined: A method of critical thinking and debate.

-- Dialetheism: the belief that some statements can be both true and false
+- Dialetheism defined: the belief that some statements can be both true and false

-- Dialetheism: the belief that some statements can be both true and false at the same time.
+- Dialetheism defined: the belief that some statements can be both true and false at the same time.

 - Difference defined: Being not the same as something else.